viamrobotics/docs/docs/services/data/capture-sync.md

 {{% alert title="Tip" color="tip" %}}

-The following code examples assume that you have a machine configured with a data management service called `"my_data_service"`, and that you add the required code to connect to your machine and import any required packages at the top of your code file.
+The following code examples assume that you have a machine configured with a data management service, and that you add the required code to connect to your machine and import any required packages at the top of your code file.
 Go to your machine's **CONNECT** tab on the [Viam app](https://app.viam.com) and select the **Code sample** page for sample code to connect to your machine.

 {{% /alert %}}